Chapter 1 – Positive Intelligence and PQ

 By now we have a different language to talk about difficult people: they are people who have particularly strong Saboteurs.
 How do you work and live more effectively with people like that?
 Positive Intelligence offers four key strategies to do so:

 - Stop fueling their Saboteurs – remember that Saboteurs in one person tend to trigger Saboteurs in the other… You need to break the cycle by preventing yourself from being hijacked by your own Saboteurs when you were in the other person’s presence.

-- Help them discover their Saboteurs – most people would react defensively if you told them you thought they had the Judge, Victim, Avoider, or other Saboteur.
-They might, however, react more favorably if you share the benefits of discovering your own Saboteurs with them and interest them the power of similar discoveries for themselves.
-When possible share the PQ framework with people in a group that rather than in a one-on-one setting.
+- Help them discover their Saboteurs – most people would react defensively if you told them that you thought they had the Judge, Victim, Avoider, or other Saboteur.
+They might, however, react more favorably if you share the benefits of discovering your own Saboteurs with them and interest them in the power of similar discoveries for themselves.
+When possible, share the PQ framework with people in a group rather than in a one-on-one setting.

 - Put boundaries around their Saboteurs – if the previous strategies are not possible, as a last resort you can at least limit the damage of a difficult person’s Saboteurs by setting some boundaries around them.
 Allow their Saboteurs to have their way within a narrowly defined boundary.
 You are in effect “throwing a bone” to their Saboteur to get its energy occupied and spent in a smaller domain.